 What I am about to share may be news to some of my friends, but will be no new revelation to a great many others.
 I now know at the age of 30 what I have suspected for a number of years.
 It is time for me to emerge from the feigned comfort of a figurative closet, despite my deep longing to seek refuge, and to share with my family, both my biological family and my sociological family, that I live with autism spectrum disorder.

 My sisters and brothers (and those in between and outwith that dichotomy) who inhabit this strange world whilst living with ASD – though we represent a broad spectrum of ability, we are united in the extraordinary challenges we face and the extraordinary beauty that we embody.
 For myself, I’m not sure how much of that statement I believe with all of my heart, but I can say that we see the world in a very different way.
 Sometimes this world is frightening.
 Sometimes it is a world full of wonder.
-But it is always an alien world, perceived through a degree of social ineptitude and oversensitivity to external stimuli that sets us apart from our neurotypical sisters and brothers.
+But it is always an alien world, perceived through a degree of social ineptitude and, for some of us, an oversensitivity to external stimuli that sets us apart from our neurotypical sisters and brothers.

 In both the past and the present we have been social outcasts, but this strange world is our world too.
 We have a voice, whether that is one spoken aloud, through a speech device, or even uttered within our own minds.
 We are an invaluable part of the fabric of society – without us something essential would be missing.

 I’m no way making myself out to be the spokesperson for all people living with ASD.
-I can only speak from my experience.
+I am new to this realisation and I can only speak from my experience.
 But who am I?
 That’s a difficult question for me to answer.
 It’s made especially difficult because of what I ‘do’ as I am a parish minister in the Church of Scotland.
 People often ask me about my calling and I grant that it’s rather unusual as there are fewer than a thousand of us in post at the moment.
 I often describe it, in brutally honest terms, as miserable, but the best thing in the world.
 I have the great and humbling honour of serving a wonderful and accepting congregation, full of energy, compassion and diversity.
 In addition to my ‘church family’, I have an extended family of one of the largest parishes in Scotland.
 The parish of Queen’s Park and Govanhill doesn’t cover an especially large geographic area, but it is home to, in my estimate, more than 20,000 individuals, nearly half of which, like me, were not born in this country.

 As part of my calling, I have the opportunity to work with what seems like countless community organisations and faith groups in our area.
 I have the opportunity to build relationships with so many different kinds of people, networking between organisations, playing my very modest part in the incredible work that goes on in this wee patch of Glasgow.
 In addition to community work I also have the opportunity to serve on different bodies within Glasgow Presbytery and the Church of Scotland.
 And last, but not least, I have the opportunity and privilege of building relationships with my aforementioned church family.
 This includes visiting folk at home and in hospital, leading several services on Sundays and attending prayer groups.
 Additionally, I also have the opportunity to take part in special events, such as fundraisers and social meals.
 I’ve probably left out a fair bit of what being a parish minister entails, but I hope you get the gist.